 >>> Learn more about Vietnamese language and fascinating facts about its linguistic features!

 3. Explore the typical Vietnamese people's characteristics

 A beautiful country in Southeast Asia, Vietnam is known for its rich history and diverse culture.
 The people of Vietnam are one of the most important aspects of the country's unique identity.
 In this article, we will explore some typical Vietnamese people's characteristics.

 3.1.
 Vietnamese people's facial features

 Over time, the appearance of Vietnamese people has changed.
+The Vietnamese average height is 159 centimeters.
 The average height of a Vietnamese man is 164 centimeters, and for women, it is nearly 153 centimeters.